 Blacks Run Clean Up Day: Blacks Run Clean Up Day is the annual community stream clean up organized by the City of Harrisonburg.
 The Event is usually held in April and includes educational exhibits from participating organization.
-In the past, these have included the Shenandoah Valley Soil and Water Conservation District, Climate Action Alliance of the Valley, Wild Virginia, James Madison University, Virginia Master Naturalists, Potomac Appalachian Trail Club, Chesapeake Bay Foundation, Virginia Department of Forestry, Virginia Clean Cities, Harrisonburg Parks and Recreation, Harrisonburg-Rockingham Regional Sewer Authority, Bring Your Own, Virginia Department of Environmental Quality, and The Natural Garden.
+In the past, these have included the Shenandoah Valley Soil and Water Conservation District, Climate Action Alliance of the Valley, Wild Virginia, James Madison University, Virginia Master Naturalists, Potomac Appalachian Trail Club, Chesapeake Bay Foundation, Virginia Department of Forestry, Virginia Clean Cities, Harrisonburg Parks and Recreation, Harrisonburg-Rockingham Regional Sewer Authority, Bring Your Own, Virginia

+- Department of Environmental Quality, and The Natural Garden.
 The website www.cleanstream.org has information on past and upcoming clean up day events.
-Further documentation is available upon request.

-- Household Hazardous Waste Collection Days: Household Hazardous Waste Collection Days are organized by the City of Harrisonburg and Rockingham County and are offered to residents so they can properly dispose of their household hazardous waste.
-The collection days were held on October 19, 2019 and April 18, 2020. - Middle School Watershed Field Trips: City of Harrisonburg middle school students participate in hands-on watershed field trips as a part of their curriculum.
+Further documentation is available upon request. - Household Hazardous Waste Collection Days: Household Hazardous Waste Collection Days are organized by the City of Harrisonburg and Rockingham County and are offered to residents so they can properly dispose of their household hazardous waste.
+The collection days were held on October 9, 2021 and May 7, 2022. - Middle School Watershed Field Trips: City of Harrisonburg middle school students participate in hands-on watershed field trips as a part of their curriculum.
 The program introduces middle schoolers to their local watershed.
 6th graders participate in "Plant-a-Seed" where they learn about river hydrology, macroinvertebrates, and water chemistry.
 7th graders participate in a river field trip where they go rafting, learn about mapping watersheds, and identify trees.
 City of Harrisonburg staff help to teach lessons during these trips.
 The events are usually held on multiple days. - Rain Barrel Workshops: Rain Barrel workshops are organized by the Shenandoah Valley Soil and Water Conservation District and the City of Harrisonburg.
 Participants are taught about water conservation and watershed health and make rain barrels out of pickle barrels.
+Two Rain Barrel Workshops will be planned for the fall and spring pending enough participants signup to hold both events.